 Led by Professor Olanrewaju Sorinola

 Various reports on student attainment and experience in Higher Education has shown a clear and substantial difference in the attainment, progression and overall experience of students who identify as Black, Asian and Minority Ethnic (BAME) compared to those who identify as White.
-It is now widely accepted that the disparity in outcome and experience reflected in this research cannot be attributed to any kind of cultural deficit among BAME students, but is the direct result of practices and processes within the University itself that disadvantage specific communities of BAME students.
-One specific area of concern has been the way teaching practice, content and environment contributes negatively to BAME student experience and attainment.
+It is now widely accepted that the disparity in outcome and experience reflected in this research cannot be attributed to any kind of cultural deficit among ethnic minority students, but is the direct result of practices and processes within the University itself that disadvantage specific communities of ethnic minority students.
+One specific area of concern has been the way teaching practice, content and environment contributes negatively to ethnic minority student experiences and attainment.

 Participants in this learning circle will:

-- Systematically review and critically appraise research and initiatives across the sector relevant to BAME experiences and attainment in HE.
+- Systematically review and critically appraise research and initiatives across the sector relevant to ethnic minority student experiences and attainment in HE.

-- Identify areas of teaching and learning across the university that negatively contributes to BAME experience and recommendations for improvement or change
+- Identify areas of teaching and learning across the university that negatively contributes to ethnic minority student experiences and make recommendations for improvement or change

 - Produce guidance for teaching and professional services staff on creating anti-racist and inclusive learning environments and support